By Shane McGinley

 The list of high profile assets the company could sell to finance its debt repayments include Canadian entertainment company Cirque du Soleil, DP World port operator, the Atlantis Hotel on Palm Jumeirah in Dubai, the CityCenter mega casino and hotel complex on the Las Vegas strip and the Mandarin Oriental hotel in New York.

-"Dubai World is behind in terms of the plan for realisation of assets, but they've still got two years," another creditor was quoted as saying by the FT.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"Dubai World is behind in terms of the plan for realisation of assets, but they've still got two years," another creditor was quoted as saying by the FT.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.